Scheduled MonumentsEnglandOffa's Dyke: section on the western slope of Llanfair Hill, 1.4km south west of Burfield

 What is Offa's Dyke: section on the western slope of Llanfair Hill, 1.4km south west of Burfield?

-Offa's Dyke is a linear earthwork that forms part of the extensive defensive or territorial boundary constructed in the eighth century during the reign of King Offa of Mercia.
+Offa's Dyke is a linear earthwork dating to the late eighth century, constructed under the direction of King Offa of Mercia to mark and defend the border between Mercia and Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020902.

 Who is responsible for protecting Offa's Dyke: section on the western slope of Llanfair Hill, 1.4km south west of Burfield?